-In 1844, Mirza 'Ali Mohammad of Shiraz in Iran proclaimed the imminent appearance of a new messenger of God who would overturn old beliefs and customs and usher in a new era.
-He identified himself as the forerunner of this prophet, assuming the title of "the Báb" (Persian: "Gateway").
+In Iran in 1844, Mirza 'Ali Mohammad of Shiraz proclaimed the imminent appearance of a new messenger of God who would overturn old beliefs and customs and usher in a new era.
+He identified himself as the forerunner of this prophet, assuming the title of "the Báb" ("Gateway").

 The Báb's teachings quickly spread throughout modern-day Iran, provoking strong opposition from both the Shi'ite Muslim clergy and the government.
 The Báb was arrested and, after several years of incarceration, was executed by a firing squad in 1850.
 Large-scale persecutions of his adherents, the Babis, followed and ultimately cost 20,000 people their lives.

-One of the Báb's earliest and most ardent disciples was Mirza Hoseyn 'Ali Nuri, who had assumed the name of Bahá'u'lláh (Persian: "Glory of God") when he renounced his social standing and joined the Babis.
+One of the Báb's earliest and most ardent disciples was Mirza Hoseyn 'Ali Nuri, who had assumed the name of Bahá'u'lláh ("Glory of God") when he renounced his social standing and joined the Babis.

 Bahá'u'lláh was arrested in 1852 and jailed in Tehran.
 During his imprisonment, he realized he was the prophet whose coming had been predicted by the Bab.

 He was released in 1853 and exiled to Baghdad, where his leadership revived the Babi community.
-In 1863, shortly before being moved by the Ottoman government to Constantinople, Bahá'u'lláh declared to his fellow Babis that he was the messenger of God foretold by the Bab.
+In 1863, shortly before being moved by the Ottoman government to Constantinople (now Istanbul, Turkey), Bahá'u'lláh declared to his fellow Babis that he was the messenger of God foretold by the Bab.
 An overwhelming majority of Babis acknowledged his claim and thenceforth became known as Bahá'ís.

 Before Bahá'u'lláh died in 1892, he appointed his eldest son, 'Abd ol-Baha (1844–1921), to be the leader of the Bahá'í community and the authorized interpreter of his teachings.
 'Abd ol-Baha actively administered the movement's affairs and spread the faith to North America, Europe, and other continents.
 He appointed his eldest grandson, Shoghi Effendi Rabbani (1897–1957), as his successor.